ObsidianLabs/CKB-Studio/README.md

   <img src="./assets/screenshots/build_button.png" width="200px">
 </p>

-There is an extra step before building a Javascript project, you will need to type command `npm install` or `yarn` manually in the terminal to install the project dependecies.
+There is an extra step before building a JavaScript project.
+You will need to type the command `npm install` or `yarn` manually in the terminal to install the project dependecies.

 <p align="center">
   <img src="./assets/screenshots/yarn.png" width="800px">
 </p>

-The compiled files will be at different locations based on different kinds of project:
+The compiled files will be at different locations based on the project language:
-- Javascript locates at `./build/duktape.js`
+- `build/*` for JavaScript project
-- C locates at `./[your_project_name].o`
+- `{script_name}.o` for C project

 #### Debug a Project

-Click the *Debug* button (with the bug icon) in the project toolbar (above the file tree) to debug the current CKB project.
+CKB Studio has integrated the [CKB debugger](https://github.com/xxuejie/ckb-standalone-debugger).
+Click the *Debug* button (with the bug icon) in the project toolbar to debug the current CKB project.

 <p align="center">
   <img src="./assets/screenshots/debug_button.png" width="200px">
 </p>

-The debugger helps you to find the bugs in the project easily.
+The debugger will run the mocked transaction defined in `mock/tx.json` (or other file defined in the project settings).
+It will help you to execute the script and check the execution result very easily.

 <p align="center">
   <img src="./assets/screenshots/debug_failed.png" width="800px">
 </p>

 ### Keypair Manager

 Click the green button (with the key icon) in the bottom left corner to open the keypair manager.
 In the keypair manager, you can create, import, and delete CKB keys.
-Create two keypairs and save them into keypair manager, we will use these keypairs for the next part.
+Make sure that you created some keypairs before creating a CKB node.
+To initialize a CKB node, you will need a miner address to receive the mining rewards.

 <p align="center">
   <img src="./assets/screenshots/keypair_manager.png" width="800px">
 </p>

-Please note the keys in the Keypair Manager are for development purpose, the private keys are saved unencrypted. **DO NOT** use them on mainnet.
+Please note that all keys in the keypair manager are for development purpose only.
+The private keys are saved unencrypted so **DO NOT** use them on mainnet.

 ### Run CKB Nodes

 #### Create a Node Instance

-Click the *Network* tab in the header to open the CKB network manager, where you can start the CKB node.
-If you open CKB Studio for the first time, this instance list will be empty.
+Click the *Network* tab in the header to open the CKB network manager, where you can manage instances for CKB nodes and start a CKB network.
+If you open CKB Studio for the first time, the instance list will be empty.

 <p align="center">
   <img src="./assets/screenshots/node_list_empty.png" width="800px">
 </p>

-Click the *New Instance* button to open the New Instance window, type the instance name and select the appropriate CKB version.
-Select the block assembler (miner) public key we've created in the [Keypair Manager](#keypair-manager) section.
-Now you can click the *Create* button to create the node instance.
+Click the *New Instance* button to open the *New Instance* window.
+You will need to select a *block assembler* as the miner to receive mining rewards, so make sure you have created one in the [Keypair Manager](#keypair-manager).

 <p align="center">
   <img src="./assets/screenshots/create_node_instance.png" width="800px">
 </p>

-#### Start the Node
+#### Start a CKB Node

 Click the *Start* button of the newly created node instance to start a CKB node.
-Once the node is started, you can explore the node log and miner log in the log monitor.
+Once the node is started, you can explore the node log and miner log in the terminals below.

 <p align="center">
   <img src="./assets/screenshots/start_node_instance.png" width="800px">
 </p>

-#### Switch networks
+#### Switch Networks

-In the `Network` dropdown menu, you can switch the current network to mainnet and testnet.
-Please note that switching networks will stop your running node instance.
+In the `Network` dropdown menu, you can switch to other network such as the Aggron testnet or the CKB mainnet.
+Switching a network will stop your curretnly running instance.

 <p align="center">
   <img src="./assets/screenshots/switch_network.png" width="300px">
 </p>

 ### Explorer

-Click the *Explorer* tab in the header to open the CKB Explorer, where you can explore account information.
+The *Explorer* tab will explore account information.

-You can paste a public key to the address bar and hit enter key, if the account exists, the Explorer will reload the page and show the account information including account balance, live cells, account addresses, public keys, lock hash and transactions.
+You can type a CKB address in the search bar the Explorer will reload the page and show the account information including account balance, live cells, account addresses, public keys, lock hash and transactions.
 You can click the refresh button to update the account information.

 <p align="center">
   <img src="./assets/screenshots/explorer.png" width="800px">
 </p>

 ### Transaction Constructor

 Click the *TX Constructor* tab in the header to open the transaction constructor, where you can construct a CKB transaction.

 <p align="center">